jsc329/ammonitorwiki/10-prioritization.md

 Under the ‘simple’ optimization approach, the ‘daily.site.constraint’ argument should contain the number of 1-minute recording samples available to be taken each day at each site.
-In cases where ‘daily.site.constraint’ &lt;= 30, all events are allotted into the highest scoring hour at evenly spaced intervals throughout the hour.
-If ‘daily.site.constraint’ &gt; 30, remaining samples are allotted in the same way into the second highest scoring hour, and so on.
+In cases where ‘daily.site.constraint’ \<= 30, all events are allotted into the highest scoring hour at evenly spaced intervals throughout the hour.
+If ‘daily.site.constraint’ \> 30, remaining samples are allotted in the same way into the second highest scoring hour, and so on.

 Some users may chafe at the idea of concentrating all sampling power